duycs/cms-demo/README.md

 - After think about relation, we should have relation tables: object_name is one instance of many objects, so we have *objects* table with properties: object_type, permission_id, filed_id. filed_name is one instance of many fileds, so we have *fields* table with properties field_type, permission_id, field_value.
-One object have many fields, so we have *object_fileds* table with properties: object_id, field_id.
+One object have many fields, so we have *object_fields* table with properties: object_id, field_id.

 #### A sample schema for this idea
 - You can see *cms.sql* at this project folder, you use this file to generate your local database.